NOVEMBER 1- TODAY’S READING FROM THE ONE YEAR BIBLE- EZEKIEL 1:1-3:15; HEBREWS 3:1-19; PSALMS 104:1-23; PROVERBS 26:24-26

 Ezekiel was a contemporary of Jeremiah but much younger.
 It is likely that Jeremiah had already begun prophesying when Ezekiel was born.

 Ezekiel would be primarily ‘a prophet of hope’.
-He saw the righteousness of God bringing judgment upon Israel and Judah.
-His ministry would be to the exiles in Babylon.
+But Ezekiel also saw that there was light at the end of the dark tunnel.
+He recognized that the righteousness of God had brought judgment upon Israel and Judah.
+His ministry would be to those who were exiled in Babylon.
 They were paying the price for their idolatry and rejection of Yahweh.
-But Ezekiel also saw that there was light at the end of the dark tunnel.
-He saw clearly that the original purpose of God for His people would one day be realized.
+However he saw clearly that the original purpose of God for His people would one day be restored.
 Few believed his words until they heard that Jeremiah’s predictions about the destruction of the temple in 587 B.C. had come true.